 Keep in mind there is no endorsement of any products by the brands represented.
 We’re simply trying to tell a story of what IS possible by using brands and events that you know and understand.
 So check this out:

-The Marketing Goal: Create brand awareness via repeat product use after the event.
+The Marketing Goal: Build brand awareness via repeat product exposure and use after the event